machanism-org/machai/ghostwriter/src/site/markdown/index.md

 ### Typical Workflow

 1. Add or update `@guidance` directives in the files Ghostwriter should maintain.
-2. Configure model, scan defaults, excludes, instructions, and optional acts in `gw.properties`.
+2. Configure provider/model, scan defaults, excludes, instructions, and optional acts in `gw.properties` or through command-line options.
 3. Run Ghostwriter against a directory or pattern target.
 4. Review generated changes in version control.
 5. Re-run locally or in CI/CD to keep governed project artifacts current.

 ### Java Version

 Ghostwriter requires **Java 8+**.
-Practical use also requires a valid GenAI provider and model configuration, plus any connectivity needed by the selected provider.
+Functional use also requires a valid GenAI provider/model configuration and any credentials or connectivity required by that provider.

 ## Configuration